-If you and your family are concerned that you are not receiving the support you need, you can raise your concerns with the Director of Children's Services or the Director of Adult Services at your local council.
+If you and your family are concerned that you are not receiving the support you need, you can raise your concerns with the Director of Adult Services at your local council.
 If you have a complaint about your council that it is unable to sort out, you can contact the Local Government Ombudsman (0300 061 0614), which considers individual complaints about councils.
 Further advice and information is available from the following organisations: